 This shows how you can use Chrome's developer tools to walk in and out of the code to find the specific elements you want to manipulate, and what unique identifiers can be used to allow Selenium to manipulate them.

-Now that we know how to identify the magnifying glass button,
+Now that we know how to identify the magnifying glass button, how

-how would we use Selenium to automatically select it in
+would we use Selenium to automatically select it in

-a chromedriver
+a webdriver

 ?
 The following Python code snippet will

-create a chromedriver
+create a webdriver

 , load the NC State homepage, click